HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CordovaBrowser_Methods.md

     //Example3 If the script loaded in the webWidget1 is a var a = "100"; then calling- webWidget1.evaluateJavaScriptAsync ("a"); //It returns "100"
     webWidget1.evaluateJavaScriptAsync ("return a"); //returns null.
 {% endhighlight %}

 Android

 *   There is a security risk for using this method in versions earlier than 4.2 devices for all targets, and 4.2 and 4.3 devices with target less than 17.
 This method is disabled in those versions.
 For more information, refer to [http://developer.Android.com/reference/Android/webkit/WebView.html#addJavascriptinterface(java.land.Object,java.land.String)](http://developer.android.com/reference/android/webkit/WebView.html#addJavascriptinterface(java.land.Object,java.land.String)).
 To enable this method, use the "enableJsInterface"property for the CordovaBrowser widget.
-If you are creating the widget through IDE, you should set this property in preShow of the Form.{% highlight voltMx %}
+If you are creating the widget through IDE, you should set this property in preShow of the Form.
+{% highlight VoltMx %}
     //Example1
     webWidget1.enableJsInterface = true;
 {% endhighlight %}

     If you are creating the widget dynamically, you should set this property immediately after the constructor.

 *   Due to technical limitations in devices with OS earlier than 4.4, this method waits for 3,500 milliseconds for the result and returns null if the execution exceeds that time.
 *   This method returns null if there are any JavaScript evaluation errors and run-time exceptions.
 To handle run-time exceptions, you must keep the script in try catch block and return the error string from catch so that this method returns the error string.
+For example:
-For example:{% highlight voltMx %}
+{% highlight VoltMx %}
     var result = webWidget1.evaluateJavaScriptAsync("(function() {try {//abcd} catch (err) {return 'ERROR';}})", callbackJavascriptAsync);

     function callbackJavascriptAsync(result, error) {